A Radio-Controlled 1:36 Scale Model

 I did find some Civil War Union sailor figures on the CGTrader site, made by Artejaol Studios.
 They aren't exactly

-what I want, but I can alter the files to some extent, as wel as alter them after printing like any other figures.
+what I want, but I can alter the files to some extent, as well as alter them after printing like any other figures.
 I printed them as they come to get some idea what I want.
 Artjaol

 Had officers, but they all have weapons, but I may get a couple to try and alter.
 There's no Marines, Civil War or otherwise.
 Mexican-American War would be great, but I haven't found